altonmaseko/witsgo/README.md

 - You will need to go to your google cloud account, and create a Google Client ID, as well as a Google Client Secret.
 This will allow google authentication.
 - You will also need to create a google maps api key on the same platform.
 - CONNECTION_URI connects to the database that we are using.
 - After all this is setup, you can open the terminal and run 'npm run dev', in order to have the server running.
-Then the your locally hosted front end will be able to communicate with this server.
+Then your locally hosted front end will be able to communicate with this server.